Insurance, without the headaches

 1. Complete your paperwork on Simple Practice (required)

-Before you begin therapy, you’ll receive an email from Simple Practice.
-The subject of the email will be “Client Portal” and will be sent from your therapist @simplepractice.com.
-Your client portal will have all of the intake paperwork that needs to be completed before your first session.
+Before starting therapy, you’ll receive an email from Simple Practice with the subject “Client Portal,” sent from your therapist (@simplepractice.com).
+This portal contains all required intake paperwork, which must be completed before your first session.

-If you’re having trouble accessing Simple Practice, please reach out to [email protected] for assistance.
+If you’re having trouble accessing Simple Practice, contact [email protected] for assistance.

 2. Look up and confirm your out-of-network benefits